January 20, 2022

 You actually DON’T have to do it alone.

-At the Happy Hour, we are offering a 5-week bi-weekly Moms Group every other Thursday at noon with Christa, and monthly at 5:30pm with Clara.
+Starting September 20th, we are offering a 7-session Moms Group Series with Christa.
 Feel free to show up with messy hair and a tear streaked face if that is where you are.

-We will be guiding you through discussion topics such as self-care, setting boundaries, and working through transitions.
+We will be guiding you through discussion topics such as parental burnout, perfectionist parenting, and much more.
 Most importantly, we will just be there for you to hold space – for the good, the bad and the ugly.